Read time 6 minutes

 • On the Query menu, click Run.
 In Access 2007, click Run in the Results group on the Design tab

-The second method provides flexibility in choosing any desired case format, allowing for the conversion of Text data type values to the proper case format in MS Access.
+The second method gives you the flexibility to select any case format.
+This way you are able to convert data values of the Text data type to proper case format in MS Access.

-An automated Access repair tool can be a lifesaver in restoring corrupt MDB databases to their functional state.
-The Kernel for Access Database Repair tool excels at recovering tables, key data structures, auto numbers, table relationships, OLE data, and memo data while preserving original date formats.
-It effectively addresses all corruption-related problems in MDB and ACCDB files, offering various repair modes for precise recovery.
-Users can preview content before saving, and the tool is compatible with all MS Access database versions.
+An automated Access repair tool helps can help here to restore corrupt MDB databases to working databases.
+Kernel for Access Database Repair tool recovers tables, key data structures, auto number, table relationships, OLE data, memo data with original date formats.
+It repairs all corruption-related issues with MDB and ACCDB files and retrieves exact content from the database file with the help of repair modes.
+Users can preview the content before saving and repairs database files from any MS Access database version.

-Here, we outline the operational process of the Kernel for Access Database Repair tool, designed to recover and restore corrupt MDB databases to their functional state.
+Here is provided the working process of the Kernel for Access Database Repair tool to recover and restore corrupt MDB database to working database.

 1. Launch the installed Kernel for Access Repair on your system.